SyncfusionExamples/Word-Processor-Server-Docker/README.md

 ![The directory containing the 'docker-compose.yml' file and 'data' folder](https://github.com/SyncfusionExamples/Word-Processor-Server-Docker/blob/master/docker-compose-file-directory.png)

 Few resource files are included in the default resource directory `/app/Data` of the Word Processor Docker container.
-You can find the default resource files that are included in this docker image from [GitHub](https://github.com/SyncfusionExamples/Word-Processor-Server-Docker/tree/master/src/ej2-documenteditor-server/Data).
-You can configure a different directory with your own resource files (required spell check dictionaries, and template documents) based on your needs.
+You can find those default resource files from [GitHub](https://github.com/SyncfusionExamples/Word-Processor-Server-Docker/tree/master/src/ej2-documenteditor-server/Data).
+You can configure a new directory with your own resource files (required spell check dictionaries, and template documents) based on your needs.

 If you customize the default resource directory (change in casing, name or directory level), then you must set the modified directory path (assuming `/app/` as home directory) to environment variable `SPELLCHECK_DICTIONARY_PATH` like below.
 ```yaml
 version: '3.4'
 services: